V4Fire/Core/src/core/data/README.md

 #### Decoders

-The decoder is another subtype of a middleware function, which is pretty similar to "encoder", but unlike the encoder, it converts data from a server to the provider format.
+The decoder is another subtype of a middleware function, which is pretty similar to `encoder`, but unlike the encoder, it converts data from a response to the provider format.

-The decoder function has the signature:
+The decoder function has a signature:

 ```typescript
 export interface Encoder<I = unknown, O = unknown> {